-What if there aren’t any existing communities for your industry, or none that are active?
+What if there aren’t any existing communities for your industry that are active?
 Then it’s the perfect time for you to be proactive and create one.

 Assuming that your industry has a decent amount of people active on a social media channel, start reaching out to let interested people know you’re starting a Facebook group, Twitter Chat or LinkedIn Group and you’d like to invite interested users to join.

 Some ideas for groups you could start are:

 A lot of the time, there is a desire for groups, but either nobody thought of the idea or they just didn’t make the effort to put it together.
 You can be a trailblazer and lead the group.